bane-stealthium/gpubreach/README.md

 Press Enter Key if you want to write 0x060000000ffe0005 instead.
 ```

 Note that the GPU's IOVA value is stable across runs and machines, always 0xffe41000 or 0xfff41000.
-Unforunately, we do not know which one is used on each bootup, so the attack may fail.
+Unfortunately, we do not know which one is used on each bootup, so the attack may fail.
 Regardless, you may choose whether to write `0x060000000fff0005` or `0x060000000ffe0005` by following the instructions from the GPUBreach output.

 Now you are ready to move on to Step 2.